jmmartyn/jmmartyn.github.io/_pages/about.md

 **Science Policy:** Outside of research, I’m a strong advocate for policy that fosters a healthy scientific enterprise.
 For several years, I helped lead the [political advocacy branch of the MIT Graduate Student Council](https://sites.mit.edu/gsc-eab/), where we worked to implement policies that benefit graduate students, education, and research.

 My primary focus was federal policy for immigration reform.
 In collaboration with the U.S. Citizenship and Immigration Services (USCIS) and the White House Office of Science and Technology Policy, I led a successful effort to modernize the [O-1A visa](https://www.uscis.gov/working-in-the-united-states/temporary-workers/o-1-visa-individuals-with-extraordinary-ability-or-achievement) to better recognize junior scientists.
 Our recommended changes were adopted into the USCIS guidance in early January 2025.
 For details on this effort, see [our letter to USCIS](https://drive.google.com/file/d/1xazKByg60IfIagfiGiBTUINEFxeLB-ty/view), the agency’s subsequent [statement on policy guidance updates](https://www.uscis.gov/sites/default/files/document/policy-manual-updates/20250108-ExtraordinaryAbility.pdf), and the [updated guidance](https://www.uscis.gov/policy-manual/volume-2-part-m-chapter-4) in the USCIS policy manual.

+Alas, I’m not particularly optimistic about positive change at the federal level for a while, so I’m more focused on state and local governance for now.